 The rapidly spreading nature of this cancer makes it imperative that you seek medical counsel at Charleston Oncology if you’re experiencing any of the symptoms listed above.

 The most important tool for diagnosing pancreatic cancer is imaging.
 Your doctor at Charleston Oncology typically orders an MRI, CT scan, or PET scan to get started.
-If they notice something unusual, they typically follow-up with an endoscopic ultrasound, as well as a biopsy.
+If they notice something unusual, they typically follow up with endoscopic ultrasound, as well as a biopsy.

 If your doctor confirms the presence of cancer in your pancreas, they work to stage the disease to formulate a treatment plan, which can include: